sensu/catalog/integrations/pagerduty/pagerduty-incidents/README.md

 1. **Get a Pagerduty Integration Key**

    To obtain a [Pagerduty Integration Key][pagerduty-integration-key], please visit your Pagerduty dashboard, browse to "Automation" > "Event Rules", and copy your Pagerduty "Integration Key".

-1. **Add the Pagerduty Integration Key to your secrets provider**

-   Create an environment variable or Hashicorp Vault secret for the Pagerduty Integration Key.

 ## Plugins